Chung-Ang University: Adversity

-By 1922, the Chung-Ang Teacher Training Program, in partnership with the Community Education Movement of various Japanese-Resistance organizations, was promoted to a Kindergarten Teacher Training School.
-Although its legal status was registered as a miscellaneous school, its standing in social perception was considered equivalent to that of a professional school with a 3-year degree course.
+In 1922, the program, in partnership with the Community Education Movement of various Japanese resistance organizations, was promoted to a kindergarten teacher training school.
+However, its official legal status remained as a miscellaneous school.

-The reformed Chung-Ang Teacher Training School continued to face obstacles in management.
-With ten students, the school was forced to relocate to a private residence in 1932 due to financial and personal circumstances of the management.
+The institute continued to face obstacles in management.
+With just ten students, the school was forced to relocate to a private residence in 1932 due to financial and personal circumstances of the management.